 My shelter mate snored all night but it didn’t even bother me.
 At least he was a consistent snorer…no crazy snorts or such.
 Just like the katydids, it faded into white noise.
 The morning brought a cool breeze, great for knocking out a series of gaps and hills at the beginning.
 Then some flattish and cruisy sections brought me to my lunch spot and a nice tourist opportunity.

 I was surprised to read on my map that I’d be passing the Washington Monument.
 This original Washington Monument sits atop a hill in western Maryland.
 Like its more famous counterpart that adorns the mall in Washington DC, it’s a stone obelisk, albeit much smaller.
 It was built in 1827, 60 years before the larger one.
 The trail passed right by so I went up the short set of stairs for a nice view.
-Two guys were up there diligently counting raptors for their fall migration records.
+Two guys were there, diligently counting raptors for their fall migration records.
 I tried to help for a spell but couldn’t do much without binoculars.
 We got to see some vultures, an eagle, and a pair of kestrels.

 Lunch at the park was great.
 I ate the spoils of my yogi efforts from the previous night: salami, parmesan cheese, and crackers.
 It was gourmet compared to what I usually have.
 I shared some with Stellar since I had a lot and he was low on food.
 The rest of the afternoon was some nice ridge walking after a big climb.
 I saw a ton of backpackers and day hikers, which was surprising for a Monday.
-I guess it’s the close proximity to Baltimore and DC.
+I guess it’s the close proximity to Baltimore and DC that draws such crowds.

 I passed through Gathland State Park, which was the second civil war historical site this day.
 Apparently this area was the only section where the AT travels through old battlefields.
 I’m not much of a civil war buff so the many information markers weren’t of much interest.